bnb-chain/bnb-chain.github.io/docs/beaconchain/faq/faq.md

 ## What is the native coin on BNB Beacon Chain?

-The Binance Coin, BNB, is the native asset on BNB Beacon Chain.
-There are 200MM BNB coins in total.
+The Build N Build Coin, BNB, is the native asset on BNB Beacon Chain.
+There are 200M BNB coins in total.
 There will be no mining.
 The existing coin burns and freezes will still be in effect on the new BNB Beacon Chain blockchain.